Arksine/moonraker/docs/configuration.md

 device:
 #   The device ID of the switch to control.
 This parameter must be provided.
 token:
 #   A token used for request authorization.
-This paramter must be provided.
+This parameter must be provided if token_file is not defined
+token_file:
+# A path to a file containing the token used for request authorization.
+This parameter must be provided if token is not defined.
 domain:
 #   The class of device managed by Home Assistant.
 Default is "switch".
 status_delay: 1.0